Home »Adenomyosis Treatment

 Get Adenomyosis treatment from expert gynecologist Dr. Jay Mehta, India

-Treatment Options for Adenomyosis
+What Are the Treatment Options for Adenomyosis?

 The treatments for adenomyosis include hormonal contraceptives, medications, and surgical procedures.